-- Warren Avenue At-Grade (BART Aerial) Option, where BART would be constructed on an aerial structure and East Warren Avenue would remain at grade, as it currently exists.
-The freight rail track would also remain at grade. - Warren Avenue Underpass (BART At-Grade) Option, where East Warren Avenue would be depressed and BART would be at grade.
-The freight rail track would remain at grade.
+- East Warren Avenue At-Grade (BART Aerial) Option, where BART would be constructed on an aerial structure and East Warren Avenue would remain at grade, as it currently exists.
+The freight rail track would also remain at grade. - East Warren Avenue Underpass (BART At-Grade) Option, where BART would remain at grade and other agencies would reconstruct East Warren Avenue as a roadway underpass.
+A new bridge would be constructed for BART, and others would construct a new two-track bridge for the freight rail track, which would remain at grade.